harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 # Summary, sort of.

-Overall it was a really short 9 months.
+Overall it was a really short eight months.
 Wild, tbh.
 I learned so so much — both about myself, about viruses and about communities.
+I learned what happens when volunteers hit global bureaucracies (it isn't pretty).
+I learned that nobody has any idea what the fuck is going on (seriously. nobody).
+I learned that we are not prepared for COVID-19 nor the next one (scares the shit out of me).

-The communties were amazing.
+I was invigorated by the communities.
+They were amazing.
 Full of outstanding people trying to make the world better.
 It was a delightful group to be a part of.

-In the end, I had worked with, and spoken to -  around 15 states in one way or another.
-And maybe a half dozen countries.
-I had spoken to most of the big companies in the space.
-It was sometimes frustrating and mostly helpful.
-It was always worthwhile.

 Two weeks ago I finished the last of the big pieces of my COVID-19 work.
 It marked the end of my time being "full time" on COVID-19.
 I often joke that I wish my lockdown hobby had been something other than "COVID-19."
 But here we are.

 The best part was the people.
 Lots of incredible people helped out, participated, and were around to do work.
 I really thank every one of them.
 I think about the work we all did almost every day.
 Luckily, since most of the work was organized around WhatsApp, zoom chats, and weird emails - it is really easy to hit them up again and do another crazy project.

-I can't wait for COVID-20. lol. jk.

 # Next